 Twin Z Nursing Pillow — Use it for tandem breastfeeding, bottle-feeding two babies at once, double tummy-time, and sitting-up support!

 Gift cards to stores with baby stuff!
-Babies R Us, Costco, Target, Walmart, Walgreens, CVS — stores that twin moms visit a LOT for random stuff as well as staples like diapers, wipes, formula, and new baby gear as the twins grow.
+Costco, Target, Walmart, Walgreens, CVS — stores that twin moms visit a LOT for random stuff as well as staples like diapers, wipes, formula, and new baby gear as the twins grow.

 Amazon Prime membership — this $99 service means 2-day shipping for a full year for any “Prime” item on Amazon.com.
 It also includes tons of free streaming TV shows, movies, and eBooks which can really help for all those late-night pumping sessions.
 Prime members can register for free for Amazon Mom which offers discounts for diapers, wipes, and other household essentials.

-And if you really, truly love your new twin mom, you’ll do her a BIG favor and snag her a copy of What To Do When You’re Having Two, which provides expert advice from Twiniversity founder Natalie Diaz on how to survive twins from pregnancy through Year 1.
+And if you really, truly love your new twin mom, you’ll do her a BIG favor and snag her a copy of What To Do When You’re Having Two.
+This book is sure to provide expert advice from Twiniversity founder Natalie Diaz on how to survive twins from pregnancy through your twins first year.
 I have read many twin parenting books and this one is on the top of my list!

 “An IOU for a kid-free shower time, help with meals or just offering help!” – Sheryl P.